We encourage you to check this FAQ frequently, as it will be updated often.

 - If you didn’t get your first ceremony date of choice or you have an emergency need to change the date, please contact us.
 We will do our best to accommodate your request.
 Please note that no ceremony change requests will be accepted after June 9.

-- How many tickets can I receive?
-What if I need more?
+- How many guest tickets can I receive?

-- Each registered graduate is guaranteed up to six tickets for guests and the quantity must be indicated on the online registration form.
-There is no petition available for extra tickets this year.
+- Each registered graduate is guaranteed up to six tickets for guests.
 Graduating students who are registered to participate in the ceremony do not need tickets to enter.

 - Instructions on how to access tickets will be emailed directly to registered graduates a few days in advance of the ceremony dates.
 Tickets are only issued to the graduating student who is registered for commencement.
 Non-registered students and guests cannot request or receive tickets.